backerman/bradackerman.com/content/posts/bsd-cloudy-vpn.md

 instructions](https://www.tubsta.com/2015/04/openbsd-on-digital-ocean/)
 will work.
 Some useful notes:

 1. The current OpenBSD version is, as of this writing, 6.4.
 The below procedure both downloads the miniroot and verifies it against the provided checksum.
+(It won't be explicitly mentioned after this step, but pretty much everything in this post will need root privileges.)

     ```plain
     $ sudo su -